gottacatchenall/ms_sampling_effort/manuscript.md

 # Introduction

 Ecological interactions are hard to sample [@Jordano2016SamNet].
-Collecting data about species interactions is imperative to measure and mitigate the effects of human activity on Earth's biodiversity [@Jordano2016ChaEco], and to predict potential spillover of zoonotic diseases [@cite].
+Still, collecting data about species interactions is imperative to measure and mitigate the effects of human activity on Earth's biodiversity [@Jordano2016ChaEco], and to predict potential spillover of zoonotic diseases [@cite].
 Biodiversity data has become increasingly available: remote sensing has enabled data on spatial scales previously unsampleable, and cameras/etc. Yet sampling of ecological interactions detection often requires human sampling as coexistance is not indicative of interaction [@cite].
 This induces constraints on sampling of interactions based on the spatial and temporal scales feasible to human sampling.

-This goes on to bias species interaction data: we are more likely to observe interactions between species with high relative abundance [@cite], and we only capture some of the variance in species interactions in space and time [@Poisot2015SpeWhy].
+These sampling constraints go on to bias species interaction data: we are more likely to observe interactions between species with high relative abundance [@cite], and we only observe but a small fraction of the variance in species interactions in space and time [@Poisot2015SpeWhy].
 As a result of these biases, the data we collect is noisy and likely contains many false-negatives [@Poisot2021ImpMam].
 This has many practical consequences for answering questions about species interactions and how human activity is effecting them.

 In this manuscript we seek to answer: 1) How many times do you have to observe a non-interaction between two species to be confident in saying that is a true